view of Florence

 2. Use the best flight search sites to find cheap flights

-Remember that Southwest doesn’t show up on search engines and OTAs, so check directly on their website.
+Remember that Southwest doesn’t show up on search engines and OTAs, so check their website directly.

 3. Find the cheapest place to fly with the Google Flights Explore Map